ArthurGareginyan/best-preloader/readme.txt

 == Description ==
-An easy to use, with intuitive interface WordPress plugin that gives you the ability to add the preloader (animated loading screen indicator) to your website in a simple and elegant way.
+An easy to use, with intuitive interface, WordPress plugin that gives you the ability to add the preloader (animated loading screen indicator) to your website in a simple and elegant way.

 This plugin give you finer control over preloader, it can be configured on the plugin settings page.
 You can select where the preloading page will be showed, such as home page or all pages.
 You can replace default preloader image with your own image.
 You can change the size of image, and etc. If you want more options then tell me and I will be happy to add it.